SysKitTeam/docs-spdockit/spdockit-spo/spo-snapshots.md

 ---
-title: Explore SharePoint Online Reports
+title: Take Snapshot of SharePoint Online
 description: This article describes how to take snapshot of your Office 365 tenant or a specific Site Collection to explore permissions.
 author: Iva Novoselic
 date: 25/5/2017